 The skilled touch of a massage therapist can help individuals relieve the stress of daily life, maintain a state of health or recover from pain or an injury.
-Beneficial for most everyone from newborns to senior citizens, therapeutic massge has been shown to reduce the heart rate, lower blood pressure, increase blood circulation, relax muscles, relieve mental stress, reduce levels of anxiety, and foster peace of mind.
+Beneficial for most everyone from newborns to senior citizens, therapeutic massage has been shown to reduce the heart rate, lower blood pressure, increase blood circulation, relax muscles, relieve mental stress, reduce levels of anxiety, and foster peace of mind.

 Interns from National University’s Massage Therapy Certification Program offer therapeutic massage to the general public under the direct supervision of university clinicians as part of their clinical training.

 You may schedule a one-half hour or one-hour massage session.
-Upon arriving for your first visit to the clinic, the massage therapy intern will assess your health through questionnaires, interviews and observation.
+Upon arriving for your first visit to the clinic, the massage therapy intern will assess your health through questionnaires, interviews, and observation.
 Certain health concerns or conditions may alter the amount and type of massage you receive.
 Following this initial interview, the intern will be able to develop an effective massage blueprint specifically for you.

 Types of Massage

 - Soft tissue and muscle work via Swedish massage